Spot2fish Privacy Policy

 Data Retention Policy, Managing Your Information

-We will retain User Provided data for as long as you use the Application and for a reasonable time thereafter.
+We retain the information you provide, including your profile, posts, photos, avatar, spots, likes, follows, reports and Skipper chat history, for as long as your account is active and for a reasonable time thereafter.
 We will retain Automatically Collected information for up to 24 months and thereafter may store it in aggregate.
-If you’d like us to delete User Provided Data that you have provided via the Application, please contact us at mascioapps@gmail.com and we will respond in a reasonable time.
-Please note that some or all of the User Provided Data may be required in order for the Application to function properly.
+You can delete your own posts, spots and avatar at any time, and you can request deletion of your account and User Provided Data by contacting us at mascioapps@gmail.com; we will respond in a reasonable time.
+Please note that some data may persist in routine backups for a reasonable period, and that some User Provided Data may be required in order for the Application to function properly.

 COPPA (Children Online Privacy Protection Act)

 When it comes to the collection of personal information from children under the age of 13 years old, the Children's Online Privacy Protection Act (COPPA) puts parents in control.
 The Federal Trade Commission, United States' consumer protection agency, enforces the COPPA Rule, which spells out what operators of websites and online services must do to protect children's privacy and safety online.
-We do not specifically market to children under the age of 13 years old.
-We do not let third-parties, including ad networks or plug-ins collect PII from children under 13.
+Spot2fish is not directed to children under the age of 13, and we do not knowingly collect personal information from children under 13.
+We do not let third-parties, including ad networks or plug-ins, collect PII from children under 13.
 If a parent or guardian becomes aware that his or her child has provided us with information without their consent, he or she should contact us at mascioapps@gmail.com.
 We will delete such information from our files within a reasonable time.

 Fair Information Practices